Read time: 20 minutes

 But some trans male-to-females taking hormone replacement therapy are both eliminating DHT and recovering massive amounts of hair.
 The question is… how?
 Nearly all hair loss researchers say these results aren’t explainable by the literature — or our current understandings of the causes (and treatments) of pattern hair loss…

 …except that’s not true.
 These results are explainable by the literature.
 We just need to do some digging.

-The short-answer: hair regrowth from male-to-female hormone replacement therapy has less to do with eliminating DHT… and more to do with hormone replacement therapy’s one-two punch: eliminating DHT + increasing estrogen.
-The end-result: 1) potential skull bone structural changes, and 2) the atrophy of scalp muscle, both of which lead to the relief of chronic scalp tension — the very tension that is the precursor to scalp inflammation that kicks off the DHT-hair loss cascade.
+The short-answer: hair regrowth from male-to-female hormone replacement therapy likely has less to do with eliminating DHT… and more to do with hormone replacement therapy’s one-two punch: eliminating DHT + increasing estrogen.
+The end-result: 1) potential (small) skull bone structural changes, and 2) the likely atrophy of scalp muscles, both of which may lead to the relief of chronic scalp tension — the very tension that is the precursor to scalp inflammation that kicks off the DHT-hair loss cascade.
 When this chronic scalp tension disappears, hair begins to regrow.

 This article uncovers the science.
 We’ll explain exactly why male-to-female hormone replacement therapy leads to major (or sometimes complete) hair regrowth, why DHT-reducing drugs don’t, and what this means for future hair loss treatments.

 Along the way, we’ll uncover…

 - Misunderstandings.
 What researchers get wrong about the causes of hair loss

 - Questions.
 If DHT causes hair loss, then why don’t DHT-inhibiting drugs regrow all lost hair?

 - Evidence.
 The real drivers of hair loss (structural tension + an inflammatory response)

 - Answers.
 How male-to-female hormone replacement therapy addresses both hair loss drivers